unaguna/random-obj-generator/sphinx/source/doc.as_command.byfile.rst

 - :code:`FACTORY_PATH [...]`:
     - paths of one or more :doc:`factory definition files <doc.external_def>`.

+- :code:`--regenerate PROB_REGEN` (default=0.0):
+    - the probability that the factory generation value is not returned as is, but is regenerated.
+It affects cases where the original factory returns a value that is not completely random.

+- :code:`--discard PROB_DISCARD` (default=0.0):
+    - the probability that the factory generation value is not returned as is, but is discarded.
+If discarded, the number of times the value is generated is less than :code:`--repeat/-r` or :code:`--list/-L` or :code:`--csv`.

 - :code:`--csv ROW_NUM` (optional):
     -  if specified, it outputs generated ROW_NUM objects as CSV.
 When using this option, it is recommended to use a factory that generates dictionaries and to define :code:`CSV_COLUMNS` in the definition file to specify the fields of the CSV.